apache/incubator-gluten/docs/VeloxNotSupport.md

 |-------------|------|------|------|--------|-----|-----|------|
 | Parquet     | Y    | N    | Y    | Y      | N   | N   | Y    |
 | DWRF        | Y    | Y    | Y    | Y      | Y   | Y   | N    |

+### Describe() method in DataFrame can not work (wrong result)
+The df.describe() method can not work in Gluten with spark 3.2 and spark 3.3, which is a bug in vanilla spark.
+Already fixed in vanilla spark 3.3 [here](https://github.com/apache/spark/pull/40914).
+And we will keep this issue in spark3.2 and 3.3.
+And it will be fixed after upgrading the spark version to 3.4.